CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

     }
 {% endhighlight %}

-The main method to change these definitions after they have been declared is `sublayer.set(layerDefinition)`.
+The main method to change these definitions after they have been declared is `sublayer.set(layerDefinition)`, but if you only need to change CartoCSS or SQL, there are more conventient functions `setCartoCSS({...})` and `setSQL({...})`.

 ### CartoCSS
 CartoCSS is a styling language that works with the data you import into CartoDB.
 It helps you make your maps beautiful.
-It was created by MapBox and is open source.
+It was created by [MapBox](https://www.mapbox.com) and is [open source](https://github.com/mapbox/carto).

-In CartoDB.js we can initialize our layer with a pre-defined CartoCSS, or we can update it on the fly with the `sublayer.set(...)` method.
-A more convenient method is `sublayer.setCartoCSS({'cartocss': '#layer {...}'})`
+In CartoDB.js we can initialize our layer with pre-defined CartoCSS like we saw above, or we can update it on the fly with `sublayer.setCartoCSS({'cartocss': '#layer_name {...}'})`.

 [Fun example](http://bl.ocks.org/xavijam/57f1c141bff4990b598f) by [Javier Medina](https://github.com/xavijam).